 Communist Party candidate for alderman from the 25th Ald.
 Dis-The meeting was the celebration trict.
-Workers, vote for the only the Twelfth Anniversary of the Party of the working class tomorgoverning elective body or officer of the county and in certain instances by the electors of such county, notwithstanding the action of the legislature and the governor, be approved?"
-"NO" on this amendment.
+Workers, vote for the only of the Twelfth Anniversary of the Party of the working class tomorgoverning elective body or officer of the county and in certain instances by the electors of such county, notwithstanding the action of the legislature and the governor, be approved?"
+Vote "NO" on this amendment.
 The result of this amendment will only be to strengthen the state power while deceiving the workers that it means greater democracy in the counties.
-It means the strengthening of the local capitalist groups against the efforts of workers to or- Proposed Amendment No. Four, This amendment reads as follows: "Debts For Forest Fires: Shall the proposed amendment to section three of article seven of the Constitution authorising the state to contract debts to suppress forest fires, without submission to a vote of the people, be approved?"
-Vote "NO" on this amendment.
-There is no need to contract debts to suppress forest fires.
-The taxa- Union.' tion upon the big bourgeoisie should HYMAN LEVINE
+It means the strengthening of the local capitalist groups against the efforts of workers to or- Proposed Amendment No. Four.
+This amendment reads as follows: against them sharpens, he declared.
+"Debts For Forest Fires: Shall the proposed amendment to secand England is impossible,' Weinstone quoted from Ramsay Maction three of article seven of the Donald's speech on his talks with Hoover.
+"This is a monstrous lie.
+Constitution authorizing the state to contract debts to suppress for-The imperialists are now preparing est fires, without submission to a greater attacks on the workers as vote of the people, be approved?" part of their war preparations Vote "NO" on this amendment. aimed especially against the Soviet There is no need to contract debts Union.
+Communist Party candidate for sheriff of ings County in the elec- Proposed Amendment No. Five.

-Communist Party candidate for sheriff of ings County in the elections tomorrow.
-Vote Communist! any action by the state to increase workers without submission "to a vote of the people."
-Proposed Amendment No. Five.
-This amendment reads as follows: "Transfer of Criminal Jurisdietion of Justices of the Peace: Shall the proposed amendment to section seventeen of article six of the constitution authorizing the legislature to transfer jurisdiction in criminal matters now exercized by justices of the peace to inferior local courts of criminal jurisdiction the territorial jurisdiction of which outside of cities may be defined by the respective boards of supervisors, be approved?"
+"Transfer of Criminal Jurisdiction of Justices of the Peace:

+Shall the proposed amendment to

+section seventeen of article six of

+the constitution authorizing the

+legislature to transfer jurisdiction

+in criminal matters now exercised

+by justices of the peace to in-ferior local courts of criminal

+jurisdiction the territorial jurisdiction of which outside of cities

+may be defined by the respective

+boards of supervisors, be ap-

 Vote "No" on this amendment.
-The object of this amendment is to strengthen the state power and to use it more swiftly against rural workers and small farmers.

 Question No. One.

-This question reads as follows: "Minimum Wage for First Grade Patrolmen and Firemen: Shall the minimum wage of first grade patrolmen and of first grade firemen of this city be three thousand dollars per annum?
+This question reads as follows:

+"Minimum Wage for First

+Grade Patrolmen and Firemen:

+Shall the minimum wage of first

+grade patrolmen and of first

+grade firemen of this city be

+three thousand dollars per an-

+While the capitalist class is rea more efficient police force to break strikes and to crush the rising struggles of the workers.
+The

+increase of wages of first grade patrolmen to a minimum of \$3,000 a year is intended to make the police

 Vote "No" on this question.

-While the capitalist class is re-Pas Cush, candidate for mayor on ducing wages and lowering the the Communist ticket; Fanny standard of living of the masses of workers, it is everywhere strengthening the state power, building up a more efficient police force to break strikes and to crush the ris-Women Score K. Gitlow ing struggles of the workers.
-The nerease of wages of first grade patrolmen to a minimum of \$3,000 a year is intended to make the police the women was so strongly against them that a motion that, if they continued disruptions, to have the hecklers removed by force was passed uanimously by the assembly, after which Gitlow supporters subsided and the meeting was carried Intensification of Gastonia debut is an instrument for building fense activities were stressed in the up a great bureaucracy and is a report of the Central Committee, weapon for more effective discrimipreparations for the sixth anniver- nation against the workers in the sary celebration of the U. C. W. W., factories.
-In order to secure proper which will be held on Nov.
-22nd, sanitation, the workers must fight copies of which will be sent out to shops to insure adequate health and Settle for 'Garden' Tickets, Communist Party Tells District Because of the great expense of the Madison Square Garden demonstration yesterday, it is absolutely necessary that tickets and payments on those sold be turned in to the district office immediately, District Two of the Communist Party, announced diectly after the meeting.
-Section organizers particularly are instructed to deliver funds immediately.
+num?

+workers and small farmers.

+vote of the people."

+to suppress forest fires.
+The taxa-In this campaign, the candidate tion upon the big bourgeoisie should said, the socialists throughout the be increased.
+We are opposed to world were valuable aides.
+He exposed their role in the U.S. to prove HYMAN LEVINE his point.

+"Vote against war preparations, against attacks on the Soviet Union, by voting the hammer and sickle,'

+Settle for 'Garden'

+Tickets, Communist

+Party Tells District

+Because of the great expense

+demonstration yesterday, it is absolutely necessary that tickets

+and payments on those sold be

+turned in to the district office immediately.
+District Two of the

+Communist Party, announced di-

+Section organizers particularly

+"Immediate settlement will help

+further the activities of the Par-

+12,000 Pledge Defense

+(Continued from Page One)

+means of advocating revolutionary

+propaganda among workers.
+"We

+don't hope to vote the capitalist sysgovernment of race prejudice."

+tem out of office," he said.

+plan of industrialization.

+Soviet workers ten per cent.

+Assail Terror Drive.

+"'War between the United States the microphone.

+are instructed to deliver funds rectly after the meeting.

+ty," the district declares.

+immediately.